-This article is not about defining Design Thinking (we’ve done it before already).
-Even though we will look back to some of its basic concepts, today we’ll go over the design thinking process and its stages.
+If you’re already familiar with Design Thinking and its concepts, it’s time to put this knowledge into practice.
+Even though we won’t look back to some of its basic concepts, we’ll go over the design thinking process here and its stages.

 Even though it’s frequently seen as a path towards innovation, the design thinking process is not the same as the traditional innovation process.
-For starters, the number of stages.
+For starters, the number of stages is quite different.

-While the traditional innovation process has 4 stages (ideate, define, design and develop), the design thinking process has 5 (empathize, define, ideate, prototype, and test).
+While the traditional innovation process has four stages (ideate, define, design and develop), the design thinking process has five (empathize, define, ideate, prototype, and test).
 It’s also important to notice that the steps of the design thinking process are not linear, they work cyclically and dynamically towards developing and launching innovative ideas.

 The design thinking process has the ultimate goal of bringing out ideas, making choices about them and going back and forth in order to thoroughly develop them.
-Without further ado, let’s dig a little deeper and learn a little more about each of the stages.
+So, let’s dig deeper and learn more about each one of these five stages.

 According to the Merriam Webster dictionary, empathy is:

 The imaginative projection of a subjective state into an object so that the object appears to be infused with it.
 The action of understanding, being aware of, being sensitive to, and vicariously experiencing the feelings, thoughts, and experience of another of either the past or present without having the feelings, thoughts, and experience fully communicated in an objectively explicit manner.

 Simply put, empathy means putting yourself in someone else’s shoes.
 In the design thinking process, it means listening and understanding the needs of customers or your target audience.
 It means looking at a problem/situation through your customer’s eyes other than your own.

 Being a human-centered process in itself, empathizing allows professionals to acquire a deeper, more personal understanding of the issue at hand without relying on his/her own assumptions.
 You have to set your own point of view aside from your customers and stick to theirs.